 Committee documentation becomes particularly important when questions arise later.

-Situations that often trigger review include:
+The situations that trigger review include:

-• Department of Labor inquiries
+Department of Labor inquiries

-• Internal compliance reviews
+Internal compliance reviews

-• Participant complaints
+Participant complaints

-• Investment lineup changes
+Investment lineup changes

-• Service provider transitions
+Service provider transitions

 How Committees Maintain a Consistent Governance Process